 - Thesis title and abstract - Thesis outline (2-3 paragraphs on each chapter).
 The outline should also justify the choice of format for the thesis (traditional monograph, set of papers, or a mixture "integrated"). - Two substantive chapters, conveying original findings, out of a thesis expected to be a based on three or four substantive chapters.
 If the thesis plan involves a larger number of smaller chapters then more may be submitted, up to the equivalent of two-thirds of the substantive component of the thesis.
 An introductory chapter which merely reviews the literature or describes the methods should not be submitted; the chapters need to include a bibliography. - Timetable for completion - Risk Assessment Forms (a risk assessment must be submitted for any travel taken on University business; this includes fieldwork and conference attendance); please ensure that all risk assessment forms are submitted at least one month in advance of travel.
-Available here under "Forms and Information". - If applicable: statement(s) on the contribution of each co-author, signed by all co-authors (here under "Forms and Information").
+If applicable: statement(s) on the contribution of each co-author, signed by all co-authors

 If applicable: updated Research Ethics Forms.
 Either the confirmation letter or completed form (if the application is still in process).
 The combined length of the above materials should not exceed 30,000 words.
 The complete application for Confirmation of Status should be submitted to the Graduate Studies Administrator.
-Please submit one copy of the forms, and two bound hard copies and an electronic copy of all other documents.
+Please submit a digital copy of the forms and one pdf file combining all other documents.